 Vitamin D helps to keep bones, teeth and muscles healthy.
 It also plays an important role in the immune system, which helps our body fight infection.

-While the ‘stay-at-home’ lockdown measures are in place, consider taking a daily supplement of vitamin D. If you already take multivitamins, you should check the label to see if they contain vitamin D. The recommended dosage is 10 micrograms or 400 International Units (IU).
-Do not buy more vitamin D than you need.
-Taking too many vitamin D supplements can be bad for your health.
+As we move into winter and will be indoors for most of the day, consider taking a daily supplement of Vitamin D. If you already take multivitamins, you should check the label to see if they contain Vitamin D. The recommended dosage is 10 micrograms or 400 International Units (IU).
+Do not buy more Vitamin D than you need.
+Taking too many Vitamin D supplements can be bad for your health.

 Vitamin D supplements are available at most pharmacies and supermarkets.
 If you are pregnant or have a child under 4 years old, you may be eligible for vitamins via the Health Start Scheme.